SAP-archive/iot-edge-samples/predictive-python/README.md

 ### SAP Edge Services, cloud edition

-1. Use a supported method to send data to IoT Services Gateway Edge.
-For example, send data to the SAP IoT Services Gateway Edge using a tool like Postman.
+1. Use a supported method to send data to SAP IoT Edge Platform.
+For example, send data to the SAP IoT Edge Platform using a tool like Postman.
 ```json
 URL:        http://<server>:8699/measures/colordevice
 HEADERS:    Content-type: application/json